paramsingh/notes/vault/daily.journal.2023.03.26.md

 [[todo]]: I also need to figure out a plan of attack on https://scrollprize.org , my goal for this year is to make an actual submission I'm proud of.

+[[todo]]: need to upgrade mastodon

+[[todo]]: need to look at upgrading dendron on this repo once

+I spent the afternoon putting all the ai art i've generated in one place: [[art-and-photography.ai-art]], looks very cool.
+Took a bunch of time to debug some bug and resize the images so that the page doesn't crap out.